FAQ

 With the right experience, moisture testing, understanding of the radiant heat system and knowledge about the wood flooring being used, contractors can make wood flooring over radiant heat work — even work extremely well.

-Even the job site is manageable, it’s still critical to educate everyone involved, especially the homeowner, about wood flooring expansion and contraction, snd why they need to control the humidity levels in their home.
+There should also be systems in place to help stabilise humidity year-round.
+Even when the job site is manageable, it’s still critical to educate everyone involved — especially the homeowner — about wood flooring expansion and contraction, and why they need to control humidity levels in their home.

-1. Narrower widths
+• Narrower widths

-2. Engineered floors
+• Engineered floors

-3. Parquet
+• Parquet

-6. Dimensionally stable species
+• Dimensionally stable species

 What is engineered timber flooring?

-Engineered timber flooring is made up of a veneer of 2-6mm of natural hardwood which is glued to a backing timber layer(s).
-Once installed an engineered wood floor looks just like a solid timber floor but it is much more stable and has many additional benefits.
-Sometimes Engineered wood flooring is mistaken for laminate flooring, as the timber in some respects is ‘laminated’ to do backing or core layer.
-A laminate floor is artificial that imitates real timber whereas engineered timber flooring is the real deal.
+Engineered timber flooring is made up of a veneer of 2–6mm of natural hardwood which is glued to a backing timber layer.
+Once installed, an engineered wood floor looks just like a solid timber floor but is much more stable and has many additional benefits.

 What does pre-finished mean?

-Pre-finished is a term used to describe flooring which has had finishing coatings applied in the factory as a part of the manufacturing process.
+Pre-finished is a term used to describe flooring which has had finishing coatings applied in the factory as part of the manufacturing process.
 Pre-finished flooring should not require any further finishing after installation.

 What is the difference between herringbone and chevron?

-Herringbone pieces overlap on the ends to create a weave-like pattern, whereas Chevron pieces meet together on the ends, creating a ‘V’ shape.
+Herringbone pieces overlap on the ends to create a weave-like pattern, whereas chevron pieces meet together on the ends, creating a ‘V’ shape.

 What is a lacquer?